thecodeteam/training/devops-geekweek/Day3-Part1-WhatIsCF.md

 ---

+#Today's Focus:

-#Today's Focus: Cloud Foundry & Related Services
+# [fit] Cloud Foundry & Related Services

 ---

-# Part 1: What's a PaaS?
+# [fit] Part 1: What's a PaaS?

 ---

-PaaS is a category of cloud computing services that provides a platform allowing customers to develop, run and manage Web applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+PaaS is a category of cloud computing services that provides a platform allowing customers to develop, run and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

 ---

+# CF 101

+>what problems does it solve?

+* managing operating systems sucks.
+* managing runtimes sucks
+* managing deployment of dependencies sucks
+* managing application isolation sucks
+* managing deployment tasks sucks

+---

-## Process for deploying app on EC2 / EHC / etc
+## Process for deploying/scaling app on EC2 / EHC / etc

-1. Deploy VM
+1. Deploy VM (the easy part - handled by IaaS...CMDB?)
-2. Secure VM
+2. Secure VM (or write some puppet)
-2. Install runtime
+2. Install runtime (with what?  rpm?  tarball?)
-3. install dependencies
+3. install dependencies (or write some scripts)
-4. Install application
+4. Install application (tarball?
+RPM? git?)
-5. Start application
+5. Start application (how?  job engine?  keep it running?)
-6. Modify load balancer
+6. Modify load balancer (how?)
-7. Modify firewall
+7. Modify firewall (how?)
-8. Add health checks
+8. Add health checks (to where?  http? tcp? )

 ---